qmsk/close/README.md

 The statistics from the workers are collected into InfluxDB, and the controller implements generating basic statistics plots.

+## Prerequisites

+In order to perform a load testing it is necessary to have a Docker infrastructure that would allow creating a sufficient number of workers.
+For testing purposes, one Docker host is enough.
+As already mentioned, it is required to have Redis and InfluxDB instances.

 ## Install

 The package installation requires [Go](https://golang.org/) utilities.
 To build